 On November 13, 2007, Adams 14 approved the school’s renewal application, which extended the charter contract for a five-year term from July 1, 2008 through June 30, 2013.
 In 2008, CLA also secured bond financing to build a 55,000 square foot permanent facility.

 In March of 2011, Adams 14 released CLA from its authority and allowed the school to enter into a contract with the Colorado Charter School Institute (CSI) as its new authorizer.
 Community Leadership Academy and CSI’s first contract was effective effect July 1, 2011 through June 30, 2016.
 In November 2015, Community Leadership Academy was renewed for an additional 5-year term effective July 1, 2016 through June 30, 2021.

 CLA has achieved six consecutive years of school wide increase on State standardized assessments and has maintained an accreditation rating of “Performance”.
 Community Leadership Academy is now also ranked one the highest performing schools serving at-risk students in the entire State of Colorado.

 In 2012, Community Leadership Academy added preschool for four year-olds and was approved to further expand grade levels to include a high school and operate on a new site.

 Most recently, the second campus, Victory Preparatory Academy opened at 5701 Quebec Street and serves grades 6-12.
 It is situated on an eight acre site in a 55,000 square foot, three-story, brick and mortar building.
-The first class of 9th grade students received CDE’s High School Growth Award for achieving the highest growth in reading and math on 2014 TCAP.
-Most recently, the middle and high school are among Colorado’s top performing schools.
+The first class of 9th grade students received CDE’s High School Growth Award for achieving the highest growth in reading and math on state assessments.
+Currently, the middle and high school are among Colorado’s top performing schools.

-The charter now serves over 900 students in grades PK-12.
+The charter now serves approximately 700 students in grades PK-12.